dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ```text
     npm install -g powerbi-cli
     ```

+1. Make sure the powerbi-cli version is at LEAST v1.0.8 or later.
+If you installed the powerbi-cli previously, the version might be lower.
+Go ahead and run the `npm install -g powerbi-cli` command from above to ensure you are running the latest version:

+    ```bash
+    powerbi --version
+    ```

+    Example output:

+    ```bash
+    1.0.8
+    ```

 1. Once it is installed, in the command prompt or terminal window, change into the "**HOLs\PowerBI**" folder, and run the following command and use the collection name and key you just pasted into the "**[myresources.txt](./myresources.txt)**" file to tell the powerbi how to connect to our workspace collection:

     > **Note**: The `powerbi config` command creates a `.powerbirc` file in the directory where the command was executed.
 It contains sensitive connection information about how to connect to to your Power BI Embedded Workspace Collection so be careful who you expose that file to.